fibonacid/superorch/README.md

 - DEPLOY_USER - User of the remote server
 - DEPLOY_SSHKEY - Private Key used for SSH
 - GCLOUD_KEY - Access token of Google Container Registry (JSON format)
+- MONGO_PASSWORD - Password for api database.

 Copy to contents of your local secrets folder on your remote server.
 The folder should contain a file called `api-db-password.txt`.
-If you don't have it, create it and paste a secure password.
+If you don't have it, create it and paste a secure password (same as MONGO_PASSWORD).

 Then, copy the file on your remote server: